adrianmarino19/eurowings/README.md

 - Booking Date
 - Airline

-Important to note that one of the most important parameters is booking date.
+Important to note that one of the most important parameters for airlines is booking date, in other words, when a client books a flight in relation to the actual flight date.
+Think of this tool as almost a time traveller.

 :boom:<a href='https://takeoff.streamlit.app/'>Takeoff Flight Price Predictor AI</a>